timkg/webshot-amqp-client/README.md

-webshot-queue-client
+webshot-amqp-client
 ====================

-A client library to request and receive screenshots from the webshot-queue AMQP server.
+A client library to request and receive screenshots from the webshot-amqp AMQP server.

 Installation
 ============

 ```
-npm install webshot-queue-client
+npm install webshot-amqp-client
 ```

 Usage